elevantcoding/sql-methods/security/README.md

 Each file defines exactly one SQL Server object and is named to match the object it creates, enabling straightforward review, deployment, and versioning.

-Cross-language cipher compatibility with corresponding VBA and Python implementations enables deterministic encoding and decoding across the application stack:
+Cross-language cipher compatibility with corresponding VBA and Python implementations enabling use across the application stack:
 - "elevantcoding/vba-methods/security/StringCipher.bas"
 - "elevantcoding/python-methods/security/cipher.py"